 Depending on the type of medical device, an appropriate premarket submission needs to be filed.
 Here, we discuss the two most common types of premarket submissions:

 510 (k) Submission or Premarket Notification:

-In order to demonstrate safety and efficacy of a premarket medical device, that is almost equivalent to a legally marketed medical device, a 510 (k) submission is submitted.
+In order to demonstrate the safety and efficacy of a premarket medical device that is almost equivalent to a legally marketed medical device, a 510 (k) submission is submitted.
 The details of legally marketed devices are described in the Code of Federal Regulations 21 CFR 807.92(a)(3).
 The claim of equivalency must be supported with extensive and meticulous documentation.

 Most medical devices file premarket submissions under this category.
-A company must wait for the FDA approval letter before it markets a medical device and usually, for a good quality premarket submission, this wait time is approximately 90 days.
+A company must wait for the FDA approval letter before it markets a medical device, and usually, for a good quality premarket submission, this wait time is approximately 90 days.